dotnet/csharplang/proposals/index-range-changes.md

 following criteria:

 - The type is Countable.
-- The type has an accessible member named `Slice` indexer which has two parameters of type `int`.
+- The type has an accessible member named `Slice` which has two parameters of type `int`.
 - The type does not have an instance indexer which takes a single `Range` as the parameter.

 For such types the language will bind as if there is an index member of the form `T this[Range range]` where `T` is the return type of the `Slice` method including any `ref` style annotations.
 The new member will also have matching accessibility with `Slice`.

-When the `Range` based indexer is bound on an expression named `receiver` it will be lowered by convering the `Range` expression into two values that are then passed to the `Slice` method.
+When the `Range` based indexer is bound on an expression named `receiver` it will be lowered by converting the `Range` expression into two values that are then passed to the `Slice` method.
 For discussion purposes lets use the example of `receiver[expr]`.